rfbrady/DJP/README.md

 #RCT
 ### Tic Tac Toe in RCT
 Learning the fundamentals of RCT by building a tic tac toe app.
-Begin by removing anything that comes preloaded in the src directory `rm -f src/*`
+This section will just cover the concepts with some snippets if necessary.
+To start with- what is React?
+A declarative and efficient JS library for building user interfaces.
+Each UI is composed of isolated pieces of code called components.
+Components are also called component classes, and take `props` as parameters and returns a hierarchy of views via `render` method.
+Render actually returns a description, or React element, in a syntax call JSX.

+Props can be passed when the a method is called with a value like `this.renderSquare(0)`, and passed by `Square value={i}`, and then accessed by calling `this.props.value`.

 The entirety of this readme are based on tutorials that are written officially by Django and React, and can be found at (django link here),https://reactjs.org/tutorial/tutorial.html